-Our new St Joseph's School Council have introduced themselves and their passions during the first official Council Meeting 2017 chaired by Mr Humpage this week.
-Students from Years 7-13 shared a little about their furture ambitions but also what they would like to see the school council actioning at St Josephs over the next academic year.
+Our St Joseph's School Council have introduced themselves and their passions during our Council Meeting chaired by Mr Humpage this week.
+Students from Years 7-13 shared a little about their future ambitions but also what they would like to see the school council actioning at St Joseph's over the next academic year.

-Our students voice will be a strong one this year, as many of the new council are very passionate about commincating with their peers and form classes and are excited to start communicating lots of new ideas.
+Our student's voice will be a strong one this year, as many of the new council are very passionate about communicating with their peers and form classes and are excited to start communicating lots of new ideas.

-If you are not a member of the council but have ideas or a voice you wish to share, please look our for your representative and have a chat with them.
+If you are not a member of the council but have ideas or a voice you wish to share, please look out for your representative and have a chat with them.